I’ve got something fun for you guys today.

 The entire time, we kept looking at each other and asking, “when can we come back?”.
 Enough said.

 Arodo: by far, this spot was one of the biggest highlights of our trip.
 The travedl A tiny, undiscovered beach club with the most AMAZING house rose (by the carafe, and yes get a whole one (for 2 peeps) at lunch, with the whole grilled fish.
 Just do it).
-Our travel agent recommends going with an empty stomach and she’s was right.
 The food was incredible and perfectly simple, but the view was even better.
 Best yet?
 It was not at all expensive or pretentious, and you can grab 2 sunbeds to relax right after.

 Ephessus: a laid back family owned little taverna right on the water.
 Like literally, you could dip your feet in the sand if you wanted to in between courses, or sit in the olive trees while you sip your $4 house wine.
 Live music (traditional greek, of course) on Sundays.
 Great traditional Greek food, gone coastal (think grilled sardines, greek salad, grape leaves, etc).